|System Type||Single Star|

 |Discovered by||Messer VIII (via trade)|

-A bustling hub of interspecies trade, with several asteroid belts and six planets orbiting the blue-white star at its center, the resource-rich Banu system of Gliese has been a popular destination for Human travelers for well over two centuries.
+The Gliese system is a bustling hub of interspecies trade, with several asteroid belts and six planets orbiting the blue-white star at its center.
+The resource-rich Banu system of Gliese has been a popular destination for Human travelers for well over two centuries.
 Though Humanity has a well established place in the system today, with several burgeoning settlements of their own, it took hundreds of years of bargaining before any of that could come to pass.
 For while most Banu are eager to pursue commerce with other species, their trade routes are carefully guarded commodities.

 "The only silver lining to Samuel Messer's terribly brutal time in office was the opening of trade with Gliese and that he ruled for a relatively brief eighteen years."